JohnBinford/AppleWood-Pointe/readme.md

   - What will our policies be?
     - Who gets a key?
       - AWP will  give shop keys to every resident who signs a waiver.
 Not just wood shop members.
-	  Does this mean that they are O.K. with any individual wood shop member entering the shop at any time, even if they are alone?
+	  Does this mean that they are O.K. with any resident entering the shop at any time, even if they are alone?
     - Should we have a Workshop Manual?
 One of the guys is working on a sample.

 * * *